-The three businesses I’ve been most successful at over the past 36 years: Wall Street financial adviser, television news personality and online publisher.
+The three businesses I’ve been most successful at over the past several decades: Wall Street financial adviser, television news personality and online publisher.
 While these endeavors may sound completely different, they’re all identical in one key respect: They required picking up a phone, calling strangers incessantly and being rejected multiple times every day for years at a time.

-When I started my own TV news service, I called every news director in the United States multiple times, mailed hundreds of letters and tapes and attended countless news conventions.
+When I started my own TV news service, I called every news director in the U.S. multiple times, mailed hundreds of letters and tapes, and attended countless news conventions.

 From the time I started this website until today, I’ve been calling, visiting, emailing and otherwise reaching out to every influential site I can think of, attempting to persuade them to feature our content so people learn about us.